daily-co/daily-ruby/docs/RoomApi.md

 Create a new room

-A POST request to /rooms creates a new room.
+Creates a new meeting room.
+The name of the room, privacy settings, and other properties can be specified in the request body.

 ### Examples